vmware/pyvmomi/docs/vmodl/query/PropertyCollector.rst

   Returns:
-    `vmodl.query.PropertyCollector`_:
+    `vmodl.query.PropertyCollector <vmodl/query/PropertyCollector.rst>`_:
-         A reference to the new `PropertyCollector`_ .
+         A reference to the new `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ .

 DestroyPropertyCollector():
-   Destroys this `PropertyCollector`_ .A `PropertyCollector`_ that was created by `CreatePropertyCollector`_ is automatically destroyed when the session on which it was created is closed.
-This method can be used to destroy them explicitly.An automatically created `PropertyCollector`_ provided by a service is not session specific and may not be destroyed.
+   Destroys this `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ .A `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ that was created by `CreatePropertyCollector <vmodl/query/PropertyCollector.rst#createPropertyCollector>`_ is automatically destroyed when the session on which it was created is closed.
+This method can be used to destroy them explicitly.An automatically created `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ provided by a service is not session specific and may not be destroyed.
-  since: `vSphere API 4.1`_
+  since: `vSphere API 4.1 <vim/version.rst#vmodlqueryversionversion3>`_

   Privilege: